 - Quality: The consideration of highest priority is the inherent quality of the artwork itself.

 - Compatibility with Site Context: Proposed works of art must be compatible in scale, material, form, and content with their surroundings.
-Attention shall be given to the social context of the work and the manner in which it may interact or contribute to the use of the site.

 - Media: All forms of visual art executed in permanent materials may be considered.
 Works may be either portable or permanently attached.